LogtalkDotOrg/logtalk3/UPGRADING.md

 Deprecated directives, control constructs, and flags
 ----------------------------------------------------

-The `:/1` control construct is deprecated in Logtalk 3.x.
-Its functionality is subsumed by the `^^/1` control construct (aka "super" control construct), which have been generalized to allow calling any imported or inherited predicate.
+The `:/1` control construct is deprecated and only available up to version 3.18.0.
+Its functionality is now subsumed by the `^^/1` control construct (aka "super" control construct), which have been generalized to allow calling any imported or inherited predicate.
 In addition, static binding support for the `^^/1` control construct have been implemented (enabled by turning on the `optimize` compiler flag).

-The documentation only directives `calls/1` and `uses/1` are deprecated.
+The documentation only directives `calls/1` and `uses/1` are deprecated and only available up to version 3.18.0.
 The reflection API in Logtalk 3.x now returns all object (and module) dependencies found on sufficiently instantiated `::/2` and `:/2` calls when compiling an object or a category.

 The `alias/3` directive is deprecated and replaced by the new `alias/2` directive.

-The `version` flag is deprecated.
+The `version` flag is deprecated and only available up to version 3.18.0.
 New code that doesn't require compatibility with Logtalk 2.x should use instead the new `version_data` flag.

-The Logtalk 2.x `unknown`, `singletons`, and `tmpdir` are renamed in Logtalk 3.x for clarity to, respectively, `unknown_entities`, `singleton_variables`, and `scratch_directory`.
-The old names are deprecated and should only be used when compatibility with Logtalk 2.x is still required.
+The Logtalk 2.x `unknown`, `singletons`, and `tmpdir` are renamed for clarity to, respectively, `unknown_entities`, `singleton_variables`, and `scratch_directory`.
+The old names are deprecated and only available up to version 3.18.0.

 Stricter syntax
 ---------------